Trev-prog/Cheat_MS6/README.md

 ## Objective:
 A player wins by getting rid of all the cards before everyone else or having least number of cards after 100 turns.

+## Open Design and Citations

+I would like to thank Harry Hernberg and TJ Bordeaux for their assistance in providing me with code from their crazy-eights project.

+Citation: After speaking with CDT Hernberg over a Teams call, CDT Hernberg showed me much of his code from View, Model, and Controller.
+I copied and pasted some of it, particularly the GUI portion focusing on displaying the cards.
+I then edited it significantly to fit the needs of my own game.
+Additionally, CDT Hernberg assisted me by explaining how his overall GUI worked and how to add GUI functionality.

 ## Strategies:

 There are four strategy options: